Right to privacy: History

 The concept of a human "right to privacy" begins when the Latin word ius expanded from meaning "what is fair" to include "a right – an entitlement a person possesses to control or claim something," by the Decretum Gratiani in Bologna, Italy in the 12th century.

-In the United States, an article in the 15 December 1890 issue of the Harvard Law Review entitled "The Right to Privacy," written by attorney Samuel D. Warren II and future U.S. Supreme Court Justice Louis Brandeis, is often cited as the first explicit finding of a U.S. right to privacy.
+In the United States, an article in the 15 December 1890, issue of the Harvard Law Review entitled "The Right to Privacy," written by attorney Samuel D. Warren II and future U.S. Supreme Court Justice Louis Brandeis, is often cited as the first explicit finding of a U.S. right to privacy.
 Warren II and Brandeis wrote that privacy is the "right to be let alone," and focused on protecting individuals.
 This approach was a response to recent technological developments of the time, such as photography and sensationalist journalism, also known as "yellow journalism."

 Privacy rights are inherently intertwined with information technology.
 In his widely cited dissenting opinion in Olmstead v.
 United States (1928), Brandeis relied on thoughts he developed in the article "The Right to Privacy."
 In that dissent, he urged that personal privacy matters were more relevant to constitutional law, going so far as to say that "the government was identified as a potential privacy invader."
 He writes, "Discovery and invention have made it possible for the Government, by means far more effective than stretching upon the rack, to obtain disclosure in court of what is whispered in the closet."
 At that time, telephones were often community assets, with shared party lines and potentially eavesdropping switchboard operators.
 By the time of Katz, in 1967, telephones had become personal devices with lines not shared across homes and switching was electro-mechanical.
 In the 1970s, new computing and recording technologies raised more concerns about privacy, resulting in the Fair Information Practice Principles.

-In recent years there have been few attempts to clearly and precisely define the "right to privacy."
+In recent years, there have been few attempts to clearly and precisely define the "right to privacy."

-An individual right
+As an individual right

 Alan Westin believes that new technologies alter the balance between privacy and disclosure and that privacy rights may limit government surveillance to protect democratic processes.
 Westin defines privacy as "the claim of individuals, groups, or institutions to determine for themselves when, how, and to what extent information about them is communicated to others".
-Westin describes four states of privacy: solitude, intimacy, anonymity, reserve.
+Westin describes 4 states of privacy: solitude, intimacy, anonymity, and reserve.
 These states must balance participation against norms:

-Each individual is continually engaged in a personal adjustment process in which he balances the desire for privacy with the desire for disclosure and communication of himself to others, in light of the environmental conditions and social norms set by the society in which he lives.
+Each individual is continually engaged in a personal adjustment process in which he balances the desire for privacy with the desire for disclosure and communication of themself to others, in light of the environmental conditions and social norms set by the society in which they live.